 To help small businesses create their own basic privacy statements for websites, apps or paper forms, the Office of the Privacy Commissioner has produced a handy online tool – the Priv-o-matic.

-This means you must meet the Payment Card Industry Data Security Standards (PCI DSS) to handle and protect customers’ credit card details.
+This means you will meet the Payment Card Industry Data Security Standards (PCI DSS) to handle and protect customers’ credit card details.

 If you accidentally lose or release someone’s information, or your system gets hacked, you must act fast to manage the security breach, including telling the people affected.

 You must also take steps to prevent it happening again.
-The Privacy Commissioner’s data safety toolkit has detailed information on:
+The Privacy Commissioner’s privacy breach guidance has detailed information on: